 1. Adjustable Guide Foot

 The adjustable guide foot is a snap on foot with a plastic guide on the right and a distinctive click as you move in 1/16” increments.
+This helps you sew a variety of seam allowances in a perfect straight line.
 You can sew without measuring and marking.
 The plastic guide slides next to your fabric, in a crease, or on a row of stitching.
 It guides you from the top.
 You don’t have to peek underneath to look at the guides on your sewing plate or spend time drawing lines on the fabric.

 Red marks on 3/8, 4/8, 5/8, 6/8 & 1 inch, with small marks in between: 7/16, 9/16, 11/16, 13/16, 14/16, 15/16 & 17/16 inch